frieda566/FlashPlay/markdowns/documention.md

 #### Tkinter Basics
 **What I learned**
 I had never worked with tkinter before, so I first needed to learn how to build an interactive game using frames, labels, canvases, and buttons.
-Tk.Frame can act as a container to isolate layout and theme changes.
+Using a container frame isolates the game layout from the main window and makes cleanup easier.
 Furthermore, styling is flexible and can help improve the UI aesthetics.
 In our case our predefined design helped us to create a similar looking interface.

 **Key concepts implemented**
-I used the predefined colors and fonts for consistent theme styling.
-Furthermore, the buttons also follow the design.
+I used the predefined colors (cream, brown, sage, lime, dark_green) and fonts for consistent theme styling.
+Furthermore, the buttons also follow the design and I used layered frames to match the theme.
 Tk.Frame was used for the layout and to separate controls, info labels, and the canvas.

 **Sources that helped**

-#### Grid vs. Pack & Container design
+#### Layout Management & Grid vs. Pack
 **What I learned**
 Mixing pack and grid in the same parent widget can lead to layout conflicts.
 Root-level pack allows the container frame to expand and fill the window.
 Inside the container, grid allows precise placement of labels, canvas and controls.
 Moreover, maintaining separate containers simplifies cleanup and switching between game states.
+Furthermore, resizing the window requires scaling canvas elements and ASCII art proportionally.

 **Key concepts implemented**
-I used a root container frame with pack to isolate all game widgets from the main window.
+Container frame (self.container) packed at root level / I used a root container frame with pack to isolate all game widgets from the main window.
 I arranged labels, canvas, input fields and control buttons inside the container using grid for precise layout.
 I kept the game elements in a single container so that I could easily destroy or reset the game when returning to the menu or starting a new race.
+I used _on_resize() to scale the canvas items and to resize the ASCII art proportionally.

 **Sources that helped**

-#### Canvas, animations, opponent logic and game flow
+#### Canvas, animations & opponent logic
 **What I learned**
 The Canvas widget lets you draw and control game elements.
 To make the race feel dynamic, I needed to break movements into small steps instead of moving characters instantly.